hermangroup/docs/introduction/how-to-buy.rst

   https://bitshares.org

-  BitShares is a decentralized exchange (DEX) offering DASH trading pairs for BTC and BTS, as well as the bit assets bitUSD, bitCNY and bitBTC.
+  BitShares is a decentralized exchange (DEX) offering HISTORIA trading pairs for BTC and BTS, as well as the bit assets bitUSD, bitCNY and bitBTC.